Indexed Finance (NDX) Price Down 8.3% This Week

-Indexed Finance (NDX) traded down 18.4% against the US dollar during the 1-day period ending at 0:00 AM E.T. on September 25th.
-Indexed Finance has a total market capitalization of $1.73 million and approximately $10,877.00 worth of Indexed Finance was traded on exchanges in the last day.
-Over the last week, Indexed Finance has traded 8.3% lower against the US dollar.
-One Indexed Finance coin can currently be bought for about $0.17 or 0.00000917 BTC on cryptocurrency exchanges.
+Indexed Finance (NDX) traded down 18.4% against the dollar during the twenty-four hour period ending at 22:00 PM E.T. on September 27th.
+Indexed Finance has a market capitalization of $1.99 million and $10,877.00 worth of Indexed Finance was traded on exchanges in the last 24 hours.
+One Indexed Finance coin can now be bought for about $0.20 or 0.00001074 BTC on major cryptocurrency exchanges.
+Over the last seven days, Indexed Finance has traded down 8.3% against the dollar.

 - Tarality (TARAL) traded down 11.3% against the dollar and now trades at $0.0008 or 0.00000004 BTC.